Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 At HormoneSynergy®, preventive cardiology may involve advanced biomarker review, metabolic evaluation, carotid ultrasound, body composition analysis, and deeper imaging strategies when appropriate.

 Patients wanting a broader starting point can begin with a Longevity Medicine consultation or a more comprehensive Optimal Aging Assessment.
+For more detail, explore the Preventive Cardiology and Longevity Medicine resource page.

 Metabolic Health, Weight Gain, and Healthspan